AhmedMaherElSaeidi/Electrify-ReactJS/README.md

 ## Overview

-This is the frontend for the e-commerce application.
+This is the front end of the e-commerce application.
 It provides a user interface to interact with the backend services, allowing users to browse products, manage their cart, and place orders.
-The frontend is built with React.js, Sass, Bootstrap, and utilizes React Hooks and JWT for authentication.
+The frontend is built with React.js, Sass, and Bootstrap, and utilizes React Hooks and JWT for authentication.

 You can find the backend implementation [here](https://github.com/AhmedMaherElSaeidi/Electrify-NodeJS).

-## Tech Stack

-- **React.js**: JavaScript library for building user interfaces.
-- **Sass**: CSS preprocessor for advanced styling and theming.
-- **Bootstrap**: CSS framework for responsive and mobile-first design.
-- **React Hooks**: For managing state and lifecycle in functional components.
-- **react-router-dom**: For handling routing and navigation within the application.
-- **use-form-hook**: For managing and validating form inputs.
-- **guards.jsx**: For protecting routes and managing access control based on user authentication.

 ## Features